biigle/gpus-distribution/README.md

 # BIIGLE GPU Server Distribution

+**:warning: The GPU server was abandoned in favor of a [simpler setup involving GPU workers and a central Redis cache](https://biigle-admin-documentation.readthedocs.io/gpu).**

 This is the production setup of the BIIGLE GPU server.
 You can fork this repository to customize your own production instance.

 Head over to the [wiki](https://github.com/biigle/gpus-distribution/wiki/Example-setup) for detailed examples on how to set up BIIGLE and the BIIGLE GPU server.